Orana (New South Wales): Etymology

 The term 'Orana' is said to mean "welcome" in an Aboriginal language, perhaps that of the local Wiradjuri group.
 Orana was popularised as an Australian Aboriginal word in the carol Orana to Christmas Day, released in 1948, though its true origins are obscure.
 Linguist David Nash suggests that Orana's true origin may be a Polynesian language, noting that Kia orāna is a common greeting on Rarotonga, the largest of the Cook Islands and Ia Orana in Tahitian means "hello".
 He says the word was first ascribed as Aboriginal in the 1920s and specifically Wiradjuri only from the 1970s, and does not fit the usual form of Wiradjuri words.

 Economy

 Agriculture is the predominant industry in the Orana region, with 86% of the area under agricultural land use.
 This land makes up 27% of the total agricultural land in New South Wales.
 The output equals approximately AUD658 million or 11.7% of the state's agricultural production.
 Agriculture industry jobs provide over 20 percent of the employment in the region.
 Wine made from the small number of vineyards in the Orana region may be labelled as Western Plains.

+Transport

+Orana is served by NSW TrainLink rail and coach services, including the Central West Express running between Sydney and Dubbo.

+Dubbo Airport is the region's main airport with smaller regional airports including Bourke Airport and Cobar Airport.

+Media

+Radio stations that broadcast to the region are: